 Both before you leave prison and following your release you may be able to get advice from the Probation Service.
 The service funds a range of community based projects which may be able to assist you return to education, training or employment.

 Your first requirement after leaving prison may be finding somewhere to live.
 You may be able to return to your family home or you may need to look for new housing options.
-If you already have a home, you may get help with paying the mortgage.
 If you live in rented accommodation you may get Rent Supplement.
 There are various services available for people who are homeless, for example you may apply for local authority housing.

 If you are under 18 years, you should register with the social worker in your Local Health Office.

 If you have been convicted of certain sex offences you may be subject to restrictions after you leave prison.
 For example, you may be required to provide information about where you are living and where you intend to travel.
 This is generally known as being on the sex offenders register.
 You may also have to tell certain prospective employers that you are a sex offender.

 If you are unemployed, you may get help in finding a job from the Department of Social Protection.
 You may need to get a Personal Public Service Number if you do not already have one.
 Education and Training Boards provide training services.

 You may qualify for a social welfare payment if you are unemployed or unable to work.
 You should go to your local social welfare office for further information.